sageil/crewai-docker-image/README.md

 This project is licensed under the [MIT License](https://github.com/sageil/crewai-docker-image/blob/main/LICENSE.md).

 ## Issues
+Known issues:

 1. Copying from nvim fails due to display driver

+New Issues:

 Please report other issues you encounter on the [Issues](https://github.com/sageil/crewai-docker-image/issues) including steps to reproduce them.

 Enjoy using the CrewAI Agent Docker Image!